galastrostats/general/git-tutorial/06-remotes-in-github.md

 Systems like Git allow us to move work between any two repositories.
 In practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](http://github.com), [BitBucket](http://bitbucket.org) or [GitLab](http://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.
+In fact, by using a central hub you can easily store your work done on one machine (say, at home) and load it onto another machine (say, in a computer lab) in exactly the state you left it.
+Most programmers use hosting services like [GitHub](http://github.com), [BitBucket](http://bitbucket.org) or [GitLab](http://gitlab.com/) to hold those master copies; we will use GitHub.

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub, then click on the icon in the top right corner to